 We offer a full refund on abandonment before the end of the first race and a 50% refund on abandonment before the end of the third race.
 If any races are abandoned after the third race, you won’t be entitled to a refund.

 Is it suitable for families?

 Definitely!
-We’ve three racedays especially for families with entertainment for your children.
-These are on Monday 5th May, Tuesday 29th July and Sunday 24th August.
-Accompanied under 18s are free at all meetings too, so bring them along for a memorable day out.
+We’ve three racedays especially for families with entertainment for your children; just check our fixtures calendar for details.
+Accompanied under 18s are free at all meetings, so bring them along for a memorable day out.

 Where do I park?